alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 Observing Mercury's apparent retrograde motion from earth would manifest as Mercury setting into the sunset, then rising in throughout this page.
 This transition from an “evening star” to a “morning star” takes about 21 to 24 days.
 Stellarium's `View Options=>SSO=>Show Trails` - allows us to trace the trails which in turn is used throughout this page.

+The acrostic scriptures which are written in alphabetical order sometimes contain the traditional meaning of letters.
+However there is not a single acrostic passage that contains the traditional meanings of all the letters.

 ![Mercury 22 loops](Mercury_22_loops.jpg)
 Mercury's 22 apparent retrograde loops starting in *Alef/Ox* date: -4382, 2, 26.